Kiran7007/Interview-Preparation/README.md

   - `commit()` writes the data **synchronously** and returns a boolean value of success or failure depending on the result immediately.
   - `apply()` is **asynchronous** and it won’t return any boolean response.
 Also if there is an `apply()` outstanding and we perform another `commit()`, The `commit()` will be blocked until the `apply()` is not completed.

+- **What is the relationship between the life cycle of an `AsyncTask` and an `Activity`?
+What problems can this result in?
+How can these problems be avoided?**
+  An AsyncTask is not tied to the life cycle of the Activity that contains it.
+So, for example, if you start an AsyncTask inside an Activity and the user rotates the device, the Activity will be destroyed (and a new Activity instance will be created) but the AsyncTask will not die but instead goes on living until it completes.

+  Then, when the AsyncTask does complete, rather than updating the UI of the new Activity, it updates the former instance of the Activity (i.e., the one in which it was created but that is not displayed anymore!).
+This can lead to an Exception (of the type java.lang.IllegalArgumentException: View not attached to window manager if you use, for instance, findViewById to retrieve a view inside the Activity).

+  There’s also the potential for this to result in a memory leak since the AsyncTask maintains a reference to the Activity, which prevents the Activity from being garbage collected as long as the AsyncTask remains alive.

+  For these reasons, using AsyncTasks for long-running background tasks is generally a bad idea .
+Rather, for long-running background tasks, a different mechanism (such as a service) should be employed.

+- **Difference between `Activity` and `Service`?**
+  - **Activity:** An activity is the entry point for interacting with the user.
+It represents a single screen with a user interface.
+  - **Service:** A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
+It is a component that runs in the background to perform long-running operations or to perform work for remote processes.
+A service does not provide a user interface.

+* **How would you update the UI of an activity from a background service** </br>
+  We need to register a LocalBroadcastReceiver in the activity.
+And send a broadcast with the data using intents from the background service.
+As long as the activity is in the foreground, the UI will be updated from the background.
+Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
+We can also register a Handler and pass data using Handlers.
+I have detailed a sample implementation on this.
+You can check it out [here](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)</br>

 - **What is the difference between `Thread` and `AsyncTask`?**

 - **What is thread-safe mean?
 How we can make our code thread-safe?** </br>